tigergraph/ecosys/tutorials/GSQL.md

 If you have your own machine (including Windows and Mac laptops), the easiest way to run TigerGraph is to install it as a Docker image.
 Download [Community Edition Docker Image](https://dl.tigergraph.com/).
 Follow the [Docker setup instructions](https://github.com/tigergraph/ecosys/blob/master/demos/guru_scripts/docker/README.md) to  set up the environment on your machine.

 **Note**: TigerGraph does not currently support the ARM architecture and relies on Rosetta to emulate x86 instructions.
 For production environments, we recommend using an x86-based system.
 For optimal performance, configure your Docker environment with **8 CPUs and 20+ GB** of memory.
-If your laptop has limited resources, the minimum recommended configuration is **4 CPUs and 16 GB** of memory.
+If your laptop has limited resources, the minimum recommended configuration is <span style="color:red">4 CPUs and 16 GB</span> of memory.

 After installing TigerGraph, the `gadmin` command-line tool is automatically included, enabling you to easily start or stop services directly from your bash terminal.
 ```python